Turkmenistan · October 26 - 2 2024

 Standing at the Gates of Hell

-Turkmenistan is famed for being the pinnacle of weird, but one of the strangest things the country features is a gas crater that has been burning since 1971
+Turkmenistan is famed for being the pinnacle of weird, but one of the strangest things the country features is a gas crater that has been burning since 1971.
+Join us on Halloween for an evening stood at the Door to Hell.

 The Spectacle that is Ashgabat